 - "Very bright and intuitive, she gives solid commercial advice."

 Helen has experience of a very broad variety of claims against solicitors, with recent examples including lost litigation, employment and matrimonial matters in addition to property, chancery and fraud work.
 Helen has acted, both led and on her own, in several pieces of large multi-party or managed litigation (involving issues such as the collapse of accident schemes, and large frauds).
 Helen has also acted in numerous barristers’ negligence cases and has experience of wasted costs claims and civil restraining orders.

 Helen has been instructed in a number of claims against financial professionals, including accountants and IFAs.
 Such claims have encompassed issues such as a wide variety of negligent tax, investment and financial product advice.
-For example, she is currently involved in litigation relating to inheritance tax mitigation, and geared traded endowment policies.
+For example, she has recently been involved in litigation relating to inheritance tax mitigation, and geared traded endowment policies.

-Helen has handled a broad range of disputes against surveyors and valuers (many of which have involved alleged large scale frauds).
-She has also acted on behalf of Banks bringing claims a variety of professionals arising out of property frauds (and in this context has experience of Norwich Pharmacal relief).
+Helen has also handled a broad range of disputes against surveyors and valuers (many of which have involved alleged large scale frauds).
+She has also acted on behalf of Banks bringing claims a variety of professionals arising out of property frauds (and in this context has experience of injunctive relief).

-Helen’s practice involves a number of insurance disputes.
-She was recently involved a large commercial court insurance claim relating to services provided by insurance agents and was also instructed in the Buncefield litigation.
+Finally, Helen’s practice involves a number of insurance disputes.
 Helen has also advised on coverage as well as defending a broad range of claims (including e.g. commercial, property damage, theft and fire claims) on behalf of insurers.
-Helen also has experience of a range of claims against insurance brokers and was recently instructed on a long running insurance brokers negligence trial.
+Helen also has experience of a range of claims against insurance brokers.

 M.A.
 (Oxon.)
 (First Class) C.P.E.
 (City) (Distinction) M.A.
 Administrative Law (City)